SUZANNE: 2011, AGE 47

 LIZZIE: 2011, AGE 48

-At the end of October ’09, I was diagnosed with ovarian-level cancer.
+At the end of October ’09, I was diagnosed with ovarian-level disease.
 I had all the symptoms just like other women have described.
 I kept going to my GP and was always told it was my irritable bowel that was the problem.
 Then, one day, I went back to my GP with a different complaint: my right breast was red and inflamed, and within a week, it had doubled in size.

 I had a pelvic mass and omental caking.
 My treatment was chemo and an operation that took 7 months.
 I was glad when I finished chemo; it was hard going in and out of the hospital.
-I have been in remission for 10 months, and I am scared as my CA125 Home blood test levels have gone up from 12 to 320, and I have some symptoms, including constipation, blotted stomach and pain.
+I have been in remission for 10 months, and I am scared as my CA125 Home blood exam levels have gone up from 12 to 320, and I have some symptoms, including constipation, blotted stomach and pain.
 So what’s NEXT?
 Am I being optimistic?
 What else can it be?

 JOANNE: 2011, AGE 68